Jay-Alexander-Elliot/Jay-Alexander-Elliot/README.md

 <div align="center">

 ## 🙋‍♂️ About me

 </div>

- - 🌱 I’m currently learning Kubernetes; I've gone all in!
+ - 🌱 I’m currently learning Kubernetes, Flutter, and C++
  - 🥅 2024 Goals - Strengthen my skills and knowledge in DevOps.
 Go to BYU and finish my Degree!
  - 💆‍♂️ Hobbies - Crossfit 🏋️‍♂️, Reading 📖, Drone Photography 🚁, & Meditation 🧘‍♂️
- - I have a passion for developing and automating stuff.
+ - 🔥 I have a passion for developing and automating stuff.